Find out which countries are welcoming US tourists back - KRDO

 Zambia

-Known for Victoria Falls and wildlife, Zambia is allowing all international travelers to enter.
+UPDATE: Known for Victoria Falls and wildlife, Zambia is allowing all international travelers to enter.
 You’ll need a negative Covid-19 test result taken at least 14 days before arrival.
 There’s also a mandatory 14-day quarantine.
+The US Embassy has not posted information on the speed of test results for your return to the US.

 Recently removed from the list

-Note: UPDATE: This British territory in the Caribbean is accepting US visitors.
-You must be preapproved; click here to start the process and read up on extensive Covid-19 testing requirements, including the specific type of test you must get, as well as mandatory quarantine and insurance.
-The US Embassy warns test results might take longer than 72 hours to receive.
-UPDATE: US travelers 12 and older to Antigua and Barbuda arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, using a nasopharyngeal or oropharyngeal swab.
-It must be taken within seven days of the flight, according to the country’s tourism website.